 In an 1888 novel called Looking Backward: 2000-1887, author Edward Bellamy imagined a scene in which a time-traveler from 1887 reacts to a technological advance from the early 21st century that he describes as, "An arrangement for providing everybody with music in their homes, perfect in quality, unlimited in quantity, suited to every mood, and beginning and ceasing at will."
 In Bellamy's imagination, this astonishing feat was accomplished by a vast network of wires connecting individual homes with centrally located concert halls staffed round-the-clock with live performers.
 As it turned out, this vision of the year 2000 would come to pass far sooner than Bellamy imagined, and without all the pesky wires.
-On this day in 1920, Scientific American magazine reported that the rapidly developing medium of radio would soon be used to broadcast music.
+On October 1, 1920, Scientific American magazine reported that the rapidly developing medium of radio would soon be used to broadcast music.
 A revolution in the role of music in everyday life was about to be born.

 "It has been well known for some years that by placing a form of telephone transmitter in a concert hall or at any point where music is being played the sound may be carried over telephone wires to an ordinary telephone receiver at a distant point," began the bulletin in the October 1, 1920 issue of the popular science monthly, "but it is only recently that a method of transmitting music by radio has been found possible."

 Arguments about radio's origins persist to this day, but its basic workings had been understood for upwards of 20 years at the time of this announcement.
 It was only in the years immediately following World War I, however, that radio made the transition from scientific curiosity to practical technology.
 By late 1919, experiments had begun in Britain, the United States and elsewhere that would lead to the breakthrough use of radio not just as a replacement for the telegraph, but as a communications and entertainment medium.